-- 1 All questions are to be sent to the CEO at least 48 hours prior to a Murchison Shire Council ordinary meeting or prescribed meeting, on the approved form. - 2 A register will be provided at least 30 minutes prior to the meeting for members of the public to register their names.
+- 1 All questions are to be sent to the CEO at least 48 hours prior to a Murchison Shire Council ordinary meeting or prescribed meeting, in a format as set from time to time by the CEO. - 2 A register will be provided at least 30 minutes prior to the meeting for members of the public to register their names and if they wish to ask a question.